eyJhb/eyjhb.github.io/_posts/2018-12-24-remote-editing-sync.md

 So instead I created this very simple script, which will monitor a directory of your choosing.
 Then each time you change a file, delete something etc. it will fire the rsync to keep your files synced.
-This way `vim-go` does not delete the content of the file!
+This way `vim-go` works perfectly and does not delete the content of the file!

 ```
 #!/bin/bash